Bajger/pharo-launcher/doc/installation.md

 - *description.txt* file contains the description of the image if any
 - *pharo.version* file tells Pharo Launcher what is the pharo version of the image.

 Pharo Launcher 2.x uses a single ston file to store all metadata: *meta-inf.ston*.
-It stores the origin template, the description and the pahro version as well as other informations like launch configurations (VM to use, VM and image arguments) and initialization script.
+It stores the origin template, the description and the pharo version as well as other informations like launch configurations (VM to use, VM and image arguments) and initialization script.
 When using Pharo Launcher 2.x with pre-existing images, meta-data files will be parsed to fetch the metadata and will then be saved in *meta-inf.ston* with the new format.

 It means **you will not loose information** but *meta-inf.ston* will be overriden, meaning that **going back to Pharo Launcher 1.x will throw error** when parsing this metadata file.